DanielVandH/ProfileLikelihood.jl/README.md

 ### Prediction intervals

 Let us now use these results to compute prediction intervals for $u(t)$.
-Following [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367), the idea is to use the profile likelihood to construct another profile likelihood, called the *profile-wise profile likelihood*, that allows us to obtain prediction intervals for some prediction function $q(\boldsymbol \boldsymbol \theta)$.
+Following [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367), the idea is to use the profile likelihood to construct another profile likelihood, called the *profile-wise profile likelihood*, that allows us to obtain prediction intervals for some prediction function $q(\boldsymbol \theta)$.
 More detail is given in the mathematical details section.

 The first step is to define a function $q(\boldsymbol\theta)$ that comptues our prediction given some parameters $\boldsymbol\theta$.
 The function in this case is simply: